Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Spontaneous Production of Positrons in Heavy-Ion Collisions

-The process of the spontaneous production of positrons also can be described in adiabatic approximation since as we have argued we may use that $\epsilon(R(t))$ and since $1/\Gamma (\epsilon(R(t)))\gg \tau_{\rm col}\gsim 2R_{\rm cr}/v_A$.
-The most serious experimental problem is to separate spontaneous production of positrons from the phone processes.
+The process of the spontaneous production of positrons can also be described in adiabatic approximation, since, as we have argued, we may use that $\epsilon(R(t))$ and, since $1/\Gamma (\epsilon(R(t)))\gg \tau_{\rm col}\gsim 2R_{\rm cr}/v_A$.
+The most serious experimental problem is to separate spontaneous production of positrons in the tunneling process from the frequency dependent processes also resulting in a production of positrons.
 For example, the parameter $2R_{{\rm nucl}}/R_{{\rm{ cr}}}\sim (1/2 - 1/3)$ is not as small.
-Therefore a serious competing time-dependent process is associated with an induced production of positrons occurring due to excitation of the nuclear levels, cf. \cite{Rafelski1916} and references therein.
-However difference between characteristics of the induced and spontaneous production of positrons is significant.
-The induced positron production exists both in subcritical and the supercritical regimes.
-When the electron level crosses the boundary $\epsilon =-m$ there appears a narrow energy-line in the positron spectrum owing to the switching on of the spontaneous positron production occurring in the tunneling process.
-Thus there is principal difference between the subcritical and the supercritical regimes that may help to the experimental identification of the spontaneous positron production.
+Therefore, a serious competing time-dependent process is associated with an induced production of positrons occurring due to excitation of the nuclear levels, cf. \cite{Oberackner1976,Rafelski1916} and the references therein.
+However, the difference between characteristics of the induced and spontaneous production of positrons is significant.
+The induced positron production exists in both subcritical and supercritical regimes.
+When the electron level crosses the boundary $\epsilon =-m$, there appears a narrow energy-line in the positron spectrum owing to the switching on of the spontaneous positron production occurring in the tunneling process.
+Thus, there is a principal difference between the subcritical and the supercritical regimes that may help in the experimental identification of the spontaneous positron production.